Executive Updates from

 The Harvey HELP Fund is a statewide program dedicated to providing emergency financial support to Texas students impacted by Harvey, including those who are enrolled at institutions in the impacted region as well as all students who call Houston and/or the surrounding region home.
 Tax-deductible donations can be made through the Harvey HELP GoFundMe page.

 There are many locations throughout the state that will accept your nonperishable and personal care items.
 In Bryan-College Station, several student groups on campus have joined together to host food and supply drives with drop-off locations across campus.
-Additional details on how to donate, or volunteer, can be found on their website.

 There will be a Harvey relief and supply drive held at the Bryan campus Thursday, Sept.
 7, from 4 to 6 p.m. to support the town of Refugio and surrounding small communities just northeast of Rockport.
 These communities are predicted to receive electricity in approximately 21 days and have limited access to water.
 For more information on this drive please contact email@example.com.